Looking for an authentic Mexican birria tacos?

 Menu for birria tacos

 There are just a few things on the menu here.
 There are beef tacos (res) or marrow tacos (tuetano).
 They do run out of marrow tacos since it is harder to get.
 You can get it mixed (beef and marrow) as well and that is the suggested way to order so you get the best of both the beef and marrow taste.
 Prices are 12 and 13 pesos for tacos.
-They are a little smaller and very delicious so keep that in mind when ordering.
+The tacos are a little smaller and very delicious so keep that in mind when ordering.

-They have two sizes of consume (soup) 50 and 70 pesos.
+This restaurant has two sizes of consume (soup) 50 and 70 pesos.

 They have sodas, horchata, jamaica drink and flan for dessert.

 If you liked reading about this taco restaurant you might also like to see our complete guide on taco places in Playa Del Carmen.
+Another authentic Mexican taco is made from bone marrow.
+See our article here on where to find this culinary treat in Playa Del Carmen.

 Open everyday from 8:30am-10:00pm